Gumyōji

 Gumyōji (弘明寺町, Gumyōji-chō) is a neighborhood located in Minami-ku in the city of Yokohama in Kanagawa Prefecture, Japan.
 In reference to the Keikyu Line, it is between Kami-Ōoka and Idogaya Stations.

 Within Gumyōji is the temple, Gumyō-ji, from which it gets its name.
 Also located within Gumyōji are the Ōoka Harappa park, Minami Library, Miurayu Onsen, the Kannon Dōri Shopping Street, Minami Police Station, the Open University of Japan, and the Uny store.

 Gumyō-ji

-The Gumyō-ji is the largest and oldest temple within Gumyōji.
-It was built in 721 during the Tenpyō era by an Indian monk.
-The temple has a statue that's registered as an important cultural asset.
+Gumyō-ji is a Kōyasan Shingon-shū temple.
+According to temple legend, it was founded by Gyōki in 737, making it the oldest temple in Yokohama, but it is believed to have actually been founded in 1044.
+The temple was originally named Gumyō-ji (求明寺) during the Kamakura period but was renamed Gumyō-ji (弘明寺).
+The mountain behind the temple, once part of the temple grounds, is now Gumyō-ji Park.
+Its temple grounds are depicted in the 1834 Edo meisho zue.
+In 1901, the Gumyō-ji Preservation Society was established to restore the temple.

+It houses a wooden statue of Jūichimen Kannon, 14th of the Bandō Sanjūsankasho, as well as the painting Senju Kannon with Twenty-Eight Attendants, from the late Kamakura period, which has been designated a Prefectural Culture Property.

 Minami Police Station

 The Minami Police Station was built in 1983.
 The following table lists the number of crimes that occurred during 2006 and 2008 throughout Minami-ku.

-In 2008 there were a recorded 766 traffic accidents in which 1 person died, 66 people were heavily injured, and 829 had minor injuries.
+In 2008 there were a record of 766 traffic accidents in which 1 person died, 66 people were heavily injured, and 829 had minor injuries.